 The overall objective in research in coatings VOC reactivity is to reduce uncertainties in quantification of ozone and other impacts of VOC emissions from the various coatings emissions.
 Prioritization of research to reduce these uncertainties therefore requires an ability to estimate, at least approximately, the contribution of reactivity uncertainties for individual types of VOCs to the overall uncertainty in the coatings emissions inventory.
 This requires knowledge or estimates not only of the relative contributions to mass emissions of the different types of VOCs, but also the magnitudes in the relative reactivities and also the magnitudes in the uncertainties in these reactivity.
-In particular, a relatively minor component on a mass basis may dominate the overall uncertainty in reactivity estimates if the magnitude of the reactivity and the reactivity uncertainty of this component is high, and the other components have low reactivity and low reactivity uncertainty.
+In particular, a relatively minor component on a mass basis may dominate the overall uncertainty in reactivity estimates if the magnitude of the reactivity and the reactivity uncertainty.
 Therefore, a mass emissions analysis alone, or even a reactivity-weighted emissions analysis may not give the full picture in terms of prioritizing research to reduce uncertainties.
 A quantification of the reactivity uncertainty for the individual compounds is also needed.